 - A one-time export will add the new Airship tag to all users in the Mixpanel cohort at the time of the export.
 The new tag will be visible in Airship.

-- A dynamic sync will add or remove a tag for users in the cohort every 2 hours until the sync is disconnected.
-This means that every two hours, the tag in Airship will update to reflect the current status of the Mixpanel cohort.
+- A dynamic sync will add or remove a tag for users in the cohort every 15 minutes until the sync is disconnected.
+This means that every 15 minutes, the tag in Airship will update to reflect the current status of the Mixpanel cohort.

 Sending Mixpanel Cohorts to Airship